Last Updated on December 8, 2023 by Sharon Advik

 With the back command dial, directional buttons for choosing the direct AF point, and direct exposure compensation button, the D3300 can access the proper fundamental controls in suitable locations from the start.

 I shot primarily in aperture priority mode on several outings, so I hardly ever had to access the camera’s menus to achieve the photo I wanted.

 Auto ISO is an exception because it can only be turned on and off from the shooting menu.

 Since it is constantly in auto mode, auto-only shooters should not be concerned about this, but there is a problem to be aware of.

-Whether flash is on or off, Full Auto mode anticipates the user will be using flash and modifies its program line accordingly.
+Whether Flash is on or off, Full Auto mode anticipates the user will use Flash and modifies its program line accordingly.

 For additional information on that, look at the review’s operating section.

-If the kit lens is in its extended form, the D3300 starts up quickly and may begin shooting right away.
+If the kit lens is in its extended form, the D3300 starts up quickly and may begin shooting immediately.